Houseplants: Fabulous Foliage

 Houseplant Shopping Tips

-Always inspect plants before purchasing, looking closely at leaves for signs of insects or common houseplant diseases.
+Always inspect any plants, including foliage plants before purchasing, looking closely at leaves for signs of insects or common houseplant diseases.
 Gently slip plants from pots to examine roots, which should appear white.
 The root ball should smell like moist soil.
 If you detect a rotten odor, choose another plant.

 Here are a few of our favorite foliage plants:

 Leaves feature a mosaic pattern etched by veins in a contrasting color, such as white, pink or red.
-Plants prefer bright indirect sunlight; direct sun will burn leaves.
+These foliage plants prefer bright indirect sunlight; direct sun will burn leaves.
 Mosaic plants grow 6-12 inches tall, creating cascades of colorful foliage.
-Keep growthbushy and tidy by pinching out growing tips.
+Keep growth bushy and tidy by pinching out growing tips.
 Plants prefer consistent soil moisture.
 If leaves wilt, make sure soil is dry before watering.
 Low humidity can cause brown leaf tips.

-Leafy good looks abound in this easy-growing houseplant.
+Leafy good looks abound in this easy-growing foliage houseplant.
 Stems trail and tumble out of pots, making Inch Plant an ideal choice for a hanging basket or tall plant stand.
 Variegated leaves maintain prettiest coloring in bright indirect light.
-If light is toolow, markings will fade.
-Plants don't age well –stem bases become bare and unattractive.
-Take tip cuttings of a few stems and stick into a pot with fresh soil to start a new, bushy plant.
+If light is too low, markings will fade.
+This foliage plant doesn’t age well –stem bases become bare and unattractive unless they are cut back.
+Or, take tip cuttings of a few stems and stick into a pot with fresh soil to start a new, bushy plant.